Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Pack Islands
 ------------

+.. admonition:: Reference
+   :class: refbox

+   | Mode:     View mode
+   | Menu:     :menuselection:`UVs --> Pack Islands`
+   | Hotkey:   :kbd:`Ctrl-P`

+The *Pack Islands* tool generates a optimized UV layout with non overlapping islands that tries to efficiently fill the texture space.

-The *Pack Islands* tool, shortcut :kbd:`Ctrl-P`, will uniformly scale, then individually transform each Island so that they fill up the UV space as much as possible.
+First it will uniformly scale the selected island, then individually transform each island so that they fill up the UV space as much as possible.
-This is an important tool for efficiently making use of the texture space.

 Average Island Scale
 --------------------

+.. admonition:: Reference
+   :class: refbox

+   | Mode:     View mode
+   | Menu:     :menuselection:`UVs --> Average Island Scale`
+   | Hotkey:   :kbd:`Ctrl-A`

 Using the *Average Island Scale* tool, shortcut :kbd:`Ctrl-A`, will scale each UV island so that they are all approximately the same scale.